 With Toomes still in jail, a new vulture appeared.
 Feeding on trapped and injured people (mostly criminals) he would kill and eat them.
-Spider-man approached Toomes asking if he knew anything about this, but Adrian replied he had no connection to the new villain.
-He then stated that while he intended to beat and possibly kill the new crook for using his identity, he somewhat hoped that before he could the cannibal would kill Spider-man.
-Spider-man fought the new vulture, nick-named Red Vulture by some to distinguish him from Toomes.
-Spider-man discovered that while Red Vulture used Adrian's codename and appeared similar, his powers were somewhat different in origin.
-Very strong metal wings were actually implanted in Red Vulture's body, and he had molten, metallic blood and saliva.
-The villain also had natural claws and fangs.
-In his first fight with Spider-man Red Vulture took the upper hand, forcing Spider-Man to escape.
-However in a subsequent battle Spider-man won by braking his opponent's hands.
+Spider-Man approached Toomes asking if he knew anything about this, but Adrian replied he had no connection to the new villain and said that while he intended to kill the imposter for using his identity, he somewhat hoped that the cannibal would kill Spider-Man before he could.
+However, before Toomes could eliminate the copy-cat he was killed by Punisher.

 Powers and Abilities